threefoldfoundation/info_legal/src/terms_conditions_griduser.md

 The IT Capacity that is made available on the ThreeFold Grid can be used by any Users to create, post, upload, share or store Content, such as text, graphics, photos, videos, sound, data or other information and materials submitted or provided by Users.

 We have no access to, nor do we control, own, or endorse any Content that you transmit, store or process via the ThreeFold Grid or any other TF Products.
-You are solely responsible for any Content stored using the ThreeFold Grid or any TF Products, and for any data that you have entered using the 3Bot Connect application.
+You are solely responsible for any Content stored using the ThreeFold Grid or any TF Products, and for any data that you have entered using the ThreeFold Connect application.
 You hereby represent and warrant that (1) you own all intellectual property rights (or have obtained all necessary permissions) to provide your Content and other data; (2) such Content and other data will not violate any agreements or confidentiality obligations; and (3) such Content and data will not violate, infringe or misappropriate any intellectual property right or other proprietary rights of any person or third party.

 You will not create, post, share or store Content or other data that: